 - a.
 Telephone.
 All telephone calls with or about clients are conducted in private locations in which non-authorized individuals are not present. - b.
 Mail.
 All communications via mail (U.S. Postal Service, Federal Express, UPS) are confidential. - i.
 Outgoing mail.
 All outgoing mail regarding clients is placed in secure, sealed envelopes by SPTC staff and students.
 The return address on envelopes is the School Psychology Training Clinic with no reference to the School Psychology Clinic. - ii.
 Incoming mail.
 All incoming mail regarding clients is opened in private locations and is placed promptly in the client's secure file. - c.
 Email.
-Email is not a secure form of communication; communication with and about clients by email should be avoided.
-In some situations, however, it is possible to maintain confidentiality when using email, and in some situations email communication is necessary and/or preferred by parents/guardians.
-The only purposes for which SPTC staff/students are permitted to use email communication are for (1) scheduling and canceling client sessions, and (2) having brief communications with supervisors to facilitate supervision.
-To maintain confidentiality when it is necessary to use email the following procedures are followed: - i.
+Email is not a secure form of communication; communication with and about clients by email should be carefully conducted.
+The SPTC has access to encrypted email through the university.
+SPTC staff/students are permitted to use email communication for (1) scheduling and canceling client sessions, and (2) having brief communications with supervisors to facilitate supervision.
+SPTC staff/students are also permitted to send client documents via email when appropriate.
+All email communications regarding clients are required to be encrypted.
+Additionally, to maintain confidentiality when it is necessary to use email the following procedures are followed: - i.
 Specific identifiable information about clients is never provided via email in messages or attached files.
 Names of clients, diagnoses, and assessment/intervention results are never shared via email. - ii.
 When parents/guardians/school professionals email specific information about a client, SPTC staff/students remind the sender that we do not share confidential information over email. - iii.
 When replying to an email from a parent/guardian/school professional which contains confidential information (e.g., to schedule an appointment) the SPTC staff/students delete the confidential information before replying. - iv.
 When referring to clients in an email for scheduling purposes SPTC staff/students use client first initials only and do not reveal the purpose of the appointment.

 - d.
 FAX.
 All communications via FAX are considered confidential. - i.
 Outgoing FAX.
 Before sending a FAX, SPTC staff/students determine that the receiving FAX machine is in a secure location and is operated by employees cleared to work with confidential files or will be received by the individual for whom it is intended. - ii.
 Incoming FAX.
 Staff/students direct that incoming FAX transmissions be sent to the SPTC FAX machine.
 This machine is in a secure location in the SPTC office and is operated by employees cleared to work with confidential files. - e.
 Person-to-person.
 Identifiable client information is only shared by clinicians with persons who have a legitimate need to know the information. - i.
 Identifiable client information is only shared with co-clinicians, supervisors, and SPTC support staff who access client files for billing purposes. - ii.
 General case information about assessment, intervention, consultation, and evaluation that does not identify a client may be shared in School Psychology Program professional courses for didactic purposes. - iii.
-Digital video recordings (DVDs) are made of all SPC client sessions.
-These recordings are viewed by SPC clinicians and supervisors for supervision purposes.
+Digital video recordings are made of all SPC client sessions.
+These recordings are viewed by SPTC clinicians and supervisors for supervision purposes.
 Clients (if age 18 or older) or clients' parents/guardians/legal representatives give advance permission for recording of sessions as a condition of participation in the SPC.
 (Please see the document Release for Video and Audio Recording in Appendix B).